Multigrid Methods for Hellan-Herrmann-Johnson Mixed Method of Kirchhoff Plate Bending Problems: Multigrid Methods for the HHJ mixed method

 We test two examples.
 One is a square $\Omega=(0,1)\times(0,1)$ and another is an L-shaped domain $\Omega=(-1,1)\times(-1,1)\backslash [0,1)\times(-1,0]$.
 For the square domain, the Poisson ratio is $\nu = 0.3$ and the exact solution of \eqref{kirchhoffplate} is chosen as

 And for L-shaped domain, we simply set $f = 1$ and the Poisson ratio $\nu = 0$.
 The later example is to test the multigrid method for problems without full regularity assumption.
-From Table~\ref{tab:iteration} we can see that the iteration steps of V-cycle multigrid method almostly remain invariable when the mesh size becomes smaller and smaller, as Theorem~\ref{thm:vmgconvergencerate} indicates.
+From Table~\ref{tab:iteration} we can see that the iteration steps of V-cycle multigrid method almostly remain invariant when the mesh size becomes smaller and smaller, as Theorem~\ref{thm:vmgconvergencerate} indicates.
 Moreover through the comparison of different number of smoothings, we conclude that one smoothing is enough.
 Two smoothing steps will save only few iteration steps but with more computational cost since the cost of one V-cycle with $2$ smoothing steps is almost doubled that with $1$ smoothing step.
 This indeed shows the advantage of removing the assumption of requiring large enough smoothing steps.
 These numerical results are all in coincide with the theoretical result Theorem~\ref{thm:vmgconvergencerate}.
+At last, it is observed from Table~\ref{table:errors} that the convergence rates of $\|u-u_h\|_{0}$ and $|u-u_h|_1$ for the unit square example with $\nu = 0.3$ are $O(h^2)$ and $O(h)$ respectively, both of which are optimal.